hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 10-Jul-2021

-[8:57:12](#yG-_dvQ0uiqmUOVRcqFFZUQ5OB8HQi98hB9eQGDAAKA) <planetsizecpu (Jose Luis)>: mmm yes @greggirwin  the slopes and the fireballs fit well with the game, but the rolling barrels... would need a lot of code, I see it possible so maybe after the Tall Man series will try. Ì†ΩÌ∏â
+[8:57:12](#yG-_dvQ0uiqmUOVRcqFFZUQ5OB8HQi98hB9eQGDAAKA) <planetsizecpu (Jose Luis)>: mmm yes @greggirwin  the slopes and the fireballs fit well with the game, but the rolling barrels... would need a lot of code, I see it possible so maybe after the Tall Man series will try. üòâ

 ## 14-Jul-2021